 If you are seeking information from your child(ren)’s records, in addition we will need to see something to prove parental responsibility such as copies of the child(ren)'s birth certificates.

 Please do not send original documents to the council offices as we cannot guarantee their safety.Close

 Wiltshire Council will not sell or rent your personally identifiable information to anyone, or use the data for any other purpose incompatible with the purpose for which it was originally collected.

-Wiltshire Council will only send personally identifiable information about you to other companies when we have your consent, or have a legal reason to do so.
+Wiltshire Council will only share personal information about you when we have a legal basis to do so.
 We may also use your information in response to subpoenas, court orders or other legal process.
 We will only hold your information for as long as necessary for these purposes.

-Wiltshire Council may use information about your ethnic background, first language, gender, sexual orientation and age (“equalities data”) for the purposes of compiling statistical data about the population of the county at large and the take up council services by various groups, both to assist in complying with their legal obligations and to assist the council in the effective planning and provision of future services.
+Wiltshire Council may use information about your ethnic background, first language, gender, sexual orientation and age (“equalities data”) for the purposes of compiling statistical data about the population of the county at large and the take up council services by various groups, both to assist in complying with our legal obligations and to assist the council in the effective planning and provision of future services.

 Such statistical data or statistical analysis will not allow the identification of any specific individual nor will it have any impact on any individual’s entitlement to council services and facilities.